Building Modern Serverless APIs with CDK, Python, and GraphQL (Part 4)

 We are just adding a CloudFormation dependency between both resources.

-The final step is to call this function get_all_orders_lambda_resource(stack, api, schema, db_role, lambda_execution_role) from the stack file and pass in all required parameters.
+The final step is to call this function get_all_orders_lambda_resource(stack, api, schema, db_role, lambda_execution_role)

 Deploy

-I'll assume you've already added your account and region as environment variables to your app file in app.py.
+I'll assume you've already added your account and region as environment variables to your app file in app.py

 Run

-cdk synth in order to synthesize your app.
+in order to synthesize your app.

 Then run

-cdk bootstrap to provision CloudFormation resources to the environment (region and account) we added to the app above.
+to provision CloudFormation resources to the environment (region and account) we added to the app above.

 Finally, we have to deploy the app.
 Remember that we need to pass in an email address as a parameter during deployment so that it can be used to subscribe to SNS for emails.